RoxyFarhad/stryd-web-challenge/README.md

 2. Select an duration type between `moving` or `elapsed` (See the [Moving vs Elapsed](#moving-vs-elapsed-time) section for more info on what this means)
 3. Select a Lap Table view option - either `manual splits` or `distance splits` (See the [Laps Table](#laps-table) section for more info on what this means)

+You may choose which options you'd like to use as the defaults on page load.

 There is a base component (`components/UserPreferences.js`) that contains a a basic, mostly unstyled implementation for the distance and duration selectors.
 You should refactor this file to make it easier to add and maintain more selectors of the same type in the future, and then add the new Lap Table View option.
 You'll also need to update this component so that it can change other sections on the page when the user makes a selection.

-You may choose which options you'd like to use as the defaults on page load.
+**NOTE:** If you are not using React to build your project, you can ignore this refactoring exercise.
+However, you should still implement the same selectors using your chosen method's best practices.

 ### Run Summary